botpress/documentation-v12/docs/tutorials/chat-3rd-party-OAuth.md

 })
 ```

-That's it you can now use read Twitter Authentication properties in the users's attributes.
+You can now use read Twitter Authentication properties in the users's attributes.
 Depending on your business logic, when a user needs to be authenticated to Twitter, you now simply have to check if the `twitter` property set in the users attributes.
-If it's not set then you need to suggest to your user to to authenticate to Twitter, you could for instance display a builtin card element with `OpenUrl` as action with our authentication route as url value : `http://yourbot.host/api/v1/bots/${botId}/mod/twitter-auth/auth?channel=${chanelId}&userId=${userId}`.
-Notice that we pass `channel` & `userId` as query params so we can set it in the user's session, it'll be used to find the user when our callback route is called by Twitter.
+If note, you need to suggest to your user to to authenticate to Twitter, you could for instance display a builtin card element with `OpenUrl` as action with our authentication route as URL value : `http://yourbot.host/api/v1/bots/${botId}/mod/twitter-auth/auth?channel=${chanelId}&userId=${userId}`.
+Notice that you pass `channel` & `userId` as query params so you can set it in the user's session, it'll be used to find the user when our callback route is called by Twitter.

-:::note
+:::tip
-Define a [shortlink](/docs/tutorials/shortlinks) for our auth bot module route to make it easy to use on your flow or content.
+Define a shortlink for our auth bot module route to make it easy to use on your flow or content.
 :::

 That's about it.
-As a quick recap, in this tutorial, we built a very simple module with no interface from scratch that allows a Twitter OAuth flow in a chat session.
+As a quick recap, in this tutorial, you built a very simple module with no interface from scratch that allows a Twitter OAuth flow in a chat session.
 Of course you could (and should) extend this module for your own needs.
 The simplicity of this implementation shows that the same concepts can be applied to other Auth Providers.
 You could even combine different Authentication Providers so you can perform different actions on the authenticated user's behalf for instance book a Uber Ride and share it to twitter (not that this is a useful usecase).
-Full code example is available on [GitHub](https://github.com/botpress/botpress/tree/master/examples/chat-3rd-party-OAuth).
+Full code example is available on [GitHub](https://github.com/Botpress/botpress/tree/master/examples/chat-3rd-party-OAuth).

-Enjoy extending Botpress.